boite/openpgp-usage/README.md

 - [Generate a set of OpenPGP keys][genkey-with-detached-identity], including a detached Master Identity key.
+- Refresh the public keys of correspondents over Tor using [Parcimonie on Windows][parcimonie-vbguest]
 - ...

 There is also a [sample configuration file for GnuPG][gpg-conf] which you may